How To Stop Poorly-Planned Gas Stations & Convenience Stores

-In this webpage we offer advice on how homeowners, neighborhood associations, and even store or station owners can get the benefits of these establishments without the negative impacts.
-If you’re looking for more then advice consider retaining CEDS to manage your campaign to design the impacts out of an otherwise sound proposal or to defeat a poorly-planned retail project.
+In this webpage we offer advice on how homeowners, neighborhood associations, and even store or station owners can get the benefits these establishments provide without the negative impacts.
+If you’re looking for strategy options specific to your situation then consider retaining CEDS to manage your campaign.

-We can review a proposed convenience store, gas station or repair facility for the impacts listed below and more.
+We can review a proposed gas station – convenience store for the impacts described below and more.
 An example of a CEDS analysis can be viewed by clicking: Gas Station-Convenience Store Strategy Analysis Example.
 This analysis prompted decision-makers to deny special exception-conditional use permits for a proposed convenience store-gas station.
 To see the many places around the nation where we’ve helped others, see the CEDS Case Map.

 Between our unique Politically Oriented Advocacy, Equitable Solutions and Smart Legal Strategy approaches we can triple the likelihood of success at a fraction of the cost.
 Contact us at Help@ceds.org or 410-654-3021 for a no-cost initial discussion of strategy options.